bsmith89/make-bml/make-lesson.md

 That's _not_ because all those files have already been removed.
 _Make_ isn't that smart.
-Instead, make sees that there is already a file named "`clean`" and, since this file is newer than all of its prerequisites _Make_ decides there's nothing left to do.
+Instead, make sees that there is already a file named "`clean`" and, since this file is newer than all of its prerequisites (there are none), _Make_ decides there's nothing left to do.

 To avoid this problem add the following to your Makefile.